Locations

 Conclusion

-SAP licensing is undoubtedly complex during mergers, acquisitions, and divestitures, but it can be managed with careful planning and negotiation.
+SAP licensing is undoubtedly complex during mergers, acquisitions, and divestitures; however, it can be effectively managed through careful planning and negotiation.
 Always remember that license agreements are as important as the technology integration in an M&A.

-Involve the right experts, review your contracts thoroughly, and engage SAP with a well-prepared strategy.
+Involve the right experts, thoroughly review your contracts, and engage SAP with a well-prepared strategy.
 If possible, secure key contractual protections before you need them.
 If not, approach the situation as a negotiation where you have leverage points (business continuity is a two-way interest).

-By doing your due diligence and not shying away from tough conversations, you can avoid the compliance risks and surprise fees that often accompany M&A events.
+By conducting thorough due diligence and not shying away from difficult conversations, you can mitigate the compliance risks and avoid the unexpected fees that often accompany M&A events.

 In the best cases, companies have used M&A as an opportunity to reset or improve their SAP agreements, emerging with more flexibility or a better cost structure than before.